AaronT187/AaronT187/AaronTate.md

 ## **What I’m Still Confused About**

 Even though I’ve learned a lot, there are a few areas I want to explore further:
-- How to resolve merge conflicts when multiple changes happen on the same file.
+- How to resolve merge conflicts when multiple changes happen on the same file, but from different devices.
   - I am unable to replicate the setup process I did on my PC, on my MacBook.
   - Editing the same file and on both devices results in a several errors.